Perwahl/SOVLRules/docs/SetupAndDeployment.md

 Different types of terrain have different impacts on the battlefield.

-### Impassable Terrain
-Solid terrain like cliffs and buildings block movement completely.
+Solid terrain like cliffs and buildings are **Impassable** and block movement completely.

-#### Difficult Terrain
 Some features like forests and swamps can be traversed, but slow down movement.
-Any unit that enters or starts its turn inside Difficult Terrain reduces its movement by 25%.
+Any unit that enters or starts its turn inside **Difficult Terrain** reduces its movement by 25%.
 If a unit has less than 25% of its movement allowance left its not allowed to enter difficult terrain.

-##### Line of Sight

- Terrain features like forests, cliffs and buildings are tall enough to block line of sight for most units.
-Line of sight is needed to declare a charge, use missile weapons and casting some spells.
+Terrain features like forests, cliffs and buildings are tall enough to block **Line of Sight** for most units.
+Line of sight is needed to declare charges, use missile weapons and for casting some spells.

 |:------|:-----|
 |**Forest**| Difficult Terrain, blocks LOS |